 A more holistic method to prevent your cat from becoming stressed around firework season is to play a video or audio of fireworks.
 Playing this a few weeks before will get them used to louder sounds and allow them to prepare for the real event.
 Start playing at a low volume, gauge their reaction, and gradually increase to a similar level that they will experience on the night.

 There are pheromone-based products (Feliway) which emit calming smell signals to make cats feel safe and protected and come in the plug-in, spray, tablet and collar formats.
-Milk protein-based products (Zylkene) which are added to food, or come in a chewy treat form, are intended to foster the sense of protection felt while feeding from mum as a kitten.
+Milk protein-based products (Zylkene) which are added to food, or come in a chewy treat form, are intended to foster the sense of protection felt while feeding on mum as a kitten.
 A natural range (Pet Remedy) comes in an array of products which are all suitable to all animals – so ideal for multi-pet households.
 There is a range of other tablets, gels and liquids, none of which are sedatives, but all just aim to take the edge off any stress.

 So have a proper think about what your cat will use or take to.
 If they don’t do tablets, then consider drops you can add to their food or a pheromone collar or diffuser?
 Be sure to read the instructions carefully, as to the doses, frequency and start dates.

 While you aren’t legally obligated to have your cat microchipped (as is now the case for dogs) it is wise to pop down the vets and get it done so if they do decide to go AWOL, you’ll have more chance of being reunited.
 Already have them microchipped?
 Double-check that all contact details are up to date.